udkyo/lup/README.md

 ### Hiding terms

 You can prevent terms from being used in a command by hiding them with -: e.g. `lup @-:0..10@ echo "Iteration @1@"` will echo the iteration 10 times, note you can still refer to these by index in a later backref.
 This can be helpful if you need to change the order commands run in.
+This can only be applied at the start of a group and will hide results for each term contained therein.

 ### Ranges